 Aw man!
-I think about all the regulars, all the old folks, all the freaks, all the homeless kids, all the Julia Vinograds, and I wonder what will happen to them and where they will go if this scene changes.
+I look around, high on acid at the Caffe Med, I think about all the regulars, all the old folks, all the freaks, all the homeless kids, all the Julia Vinograds, and I wonder what will happen to them and where they will go if this scene changes.

 I open the book of poems to the final page for to read her bio but my eye is caught by the poem on the opposite page, a poem she wrote about a picture she drew of home when she was a child.
 The last lines read:

 I still have it up on the wall opposite my bed

 I drew it in colored pencils when I was 7

 Gazing up around me at the Caffe Med, I know that I am, too.
 But shelter ain’t so bad.